theinsideshine/msvc-kubernetesAws/README.md

 ![](images/msvc.gif)

-The microservices have two separate databases, and they communicate with each other by FeingClient
+The microservices have two separate databases, and they communicate with each other by FeingClient.

 ![](images/feingClient.gif)

-The persistent volume was used to save the data from the databases
+The persistent volume was used to save the data from the databases.

 ![](images/pv.gif)

-Spring Cloud Kubernetes was used to communicate with Kubernetes from Spring
+Spring Cloud Kubernetes was used to communicate with Kubernetes from Spring.

 ![](images/springCloud.gif)